redabourial/deezer_assignement/README.md

     return fib_x
 ```
 ### 8. SECURE_SSL_REDIRECT isn't set
-It is assumes nginx does redirection from http to https.<br/>
+It is assumed nginx does redirection from http to https.<br/>
 In this case setting SECURE_SSL_REDIRECT results in a redirection loop.